SSWConsulting/SSW.Rules.Content/rules/page-owner/rule.md

-✅ The "owner" (person responsible) is aware of and can approve any changes ✅ People know who to consult about changes to the page 🤔 We don't use `CODEOWNERS` for this because we don't want to block pull requests for minor edits ❌ Version history is not good enough - often the creator of a page is not the actual author e.g. a dev makes the page for a Marketing person
+✅ The "owner" (person responsible) is aware of and can approve any changes ✅ People know who to consult about changes to the page 🤔 We don't use `CODEOWNERS` for this because we don't want to block pull requests for minor edits ❌ When trying to work out who is the page owner, version history is not good enough - often the creator of a page is not the actual author e.g. a dev makes the page for a Marketing person

 ::: bad
 ![Figure: Bad Example - No owner field.
 Impossible to see who wrote this page!](no-author-bad.png)